Zesor/Le-Monde3.0/README.md

 To do it, we used __IPFS__ (InterPlanetary File System), protocol.
 Hypermedia and file 📁 sharing peer-to-peer network for storing and sharing data in a distributed file system.
 IPFS uses content-addressing to uniquely identify each file in a global namespace connecting IPFS hosts.

+IPFS is __THE__ technologie to resolve our censorship problem because it's..... ⚠️

 --------------------------------------------------------------------------------------------------------------------------------------------------

 ## Workflow